-An analysis of the historical foundations of business, the effects of changes in technology and economics ideas, the.
+An analysis of the historical foundations of business, the effects of changes in technology and economics ideas, the implications of modern management practices, and the major responsibilities and opportunities presented by the private enterprise system.

 Prerequisite: MGMT 6920.
 Graduate standing.